Georgia Douglas Johnson, Harlem Renaissance Poet & Playwright

 The Heart of a Woman featured poems that were personal to her life, yet universal to the female experience.
 They spoke of love, loneliness, and life’s disappointments.
 In graceful terms, her frustration with women’s constrained roles was expressed as well.
 The title of this book was the inspiration for Maya Angelou’s 1981 memoir of the same name.

-Bronze, Geogia’s second collection of poetry was published in 1922.
+Bronze, Georgia’s second collection of poetry was published in 1922.
 In this volume, the poems more directly confronted themes of race.
+Now that she had established a name for herself, the book got wider coverage.
+Here’s a review that appeared in the Washington, DC Evening Star in January of 1923:

 The house at 1461 S Street NW came to be known as the “S Street Salon” — a satellite of sorts for writers in the nation’s segregated capital.
 Georgia called the home “Half-Way House” and provided not only a welcoming haven for visitors, but shelter for artists in need.